Here are some examples of how we protect our volunteers, clients and organization:

 - Volunteers age 14-17 must fill out and mail in paper applications with a parent or guardian signature.

-- For volunteer activity that requires face to face contact or entering a client home (i.e. rides, friendly visits, household chores), volunteers will require a background check (CORI in Massachusetts, Verified Volunteers in other states).
+- For volunteer activity that requires face to face contact or entering a client home (i.e. rides, friendly visits, household chores), volunteers will require a background check (CORI in Massachusetts, Sterling Volunteers in other states).

-- For an activity that requires face to face contact or entering a client home (i.e. rides, friendly visits, household chores), any client who is not known personally to a chapter leader or Neighbor Brigade volunteer in good standing (i.e. applies online, cold calls or referred by a social worker), should receive a background check through Verified Volunteers (which requires computer access).
+- For an activity that requires face to face contact or entering a client home (i.e. rides, friendly visits, household chores), any client who is not known personally to a chapter leader or Neighbor Brigade volunteer in good standing (i.e. applies online, cold calls or referred by a social worker), should receive a background check through Sterling Volunteers (which requires computer access).

 - Any activity requiring face to face contact or entering a client home with children or elderly clients will require a SORB check for volunteers.